mp-se/gravitymon/docs/_sources/intro.rst.txt

 ++++++++++++++++++++++++++++++++++++++++++++++++++

 You need to place the device on a flat surface and then press the calibrate button.
-It will take a few seconds for this to complete and the angle should be close to 90 degress.
+It will take a few seconds for this to complete and the angle should be close to 90 degrees.
 Without calibration the device will not go into gravity mode.

 Configuration - Push Settings